Metaknight200/Metaknight200/README.md

 ###

-<p align="left">My name is Metaknight, and I’m one of the founders of Project Blackout,I’m from Sweden.</p>
+<p align="left">My name is Metaknight, and I’m one of the founders of Project Blackout, I’m from Sweden.</p>

 ###